Andrea041/ISPW-Project/README.md

-# Prototype of an e-commerce application for Software Engineering course
+# Prototype of an e-commerce application

 The application is an e-commerce platform designed for retailers of swimming sports articles who wish to expand their customer base by leveraging the capabilities offered by internet technology.
 A customer can browse and select products of interest, adding them to the cart after choosing the desired size and quantity.
 In the cart, they can preview the total